Get

 Absolutely!
 The Serengeti gets along with children of all ages and will be a fun playmate thanks to their energetic and playful natures.
 However, like with any animal, they should be supervised when interacting with younger children.
 Children should always be taught how to be gentle with animals.
 Pulling their tail or constantly carrying the cat around should be avoided.

-Does This Breed Get Along with Other Pets?
+Does This Breed Get Along with Other Pets? 🐶 😽

 If the Serengeti is given time to adjust to any new pets introduced into the household or is raised alongside other animals, they will get along very well with them.
 Always have an escape route, such as shelves or a cat tree, provided for your cat in case they become overwhelmed or scared.

-Things to Know When Owning a Serengeti:
+Things to Know When Owning a Serengeti

 Food & Diet Requirements 🐡

 Find a high-quality dry cat food and follow the instructions on the back of the bag so you can figure out how much you should feed your Serengeti every day.
-Keep an eye on the amount of food and treats they eat since you don’t want an overweight cat, but you can talk to your vet if you’re ever concerned about their weight or health.
+Keep an eye on the amount of food and treats they eat since you don’t want an overweight cat, but you can talk to a vet if you’re ever concerned about their weight or health.
 They can also tell you how much food is appropriate for your pet.

 You should also consider purchasing a cat fountain for your Serengeti to help increase their water intake.
 Many cats do not get enough water, and they could end up with kidney problems as they get older.
 A fountain can help prevent this from happening.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Exercise 🐈